NadeemNawal/Ramp_length_calculator/README.md

 # Ramp_length_calculator
-Calculator for designers and architects
+Calculator for designers and architects to efficiently calculate ramp slopes.